Release Date: 10/9/2001

 Some of the most advanced tasks involve voice decoders that make you talk in a mic, and other decoders so get into the banks (the most high-security servers).
 Upgrading your computer lets you store more items, makes tasks go faster, and lets you use more advanced hardware.
 Once you get the best hardware the hardest task becomes a breeze.
 While there are a lot of missions the game gets old really fast and after the first 3-4 hours, you’ll start to get bored whether or not you ever get to the higher levels.
 Bouncing your connection around the map is the key to slowing the trace, but sometimes this isn’t even good enough.

 There are a lot of great ideas in this game, but there just aren’t enough to keep you interested for long periods of time.
 A lot of times you’ll get lost on to what to do since the tutorial only covers the simple stuff like copying and deleting and doesn’t say anything about proxy and firewall bypassing.
 Most of this stuff you have to discover through trial and error and this can cost you the whole game when you first start out.
 The game is also very bland both audio and visually.
 The game is just a black screen with a bunch of pop up windows and simple text that you read.
 The audio is very plain with almost 16-bit music and no sound effects.
 The music is elevator music style techno and all it does is keep you from falling asleep.
 So, with just simple clicks and typing and figuring about the best way to solve missions the game is fairly interesting for such a simple concept.
-I really hope there is a full blown sequel in the brew and I hope it becomes more advanced than it is now.
-I feel the sequel could get major sales if it was done right, so all puzzle and strategy fans should check this one out but if you’re looking for visual flare…look elsewhere.
+I really hope there is a full-blown sequel in the brew and I hope it becomes more advanced than it is now.
+I feel the sequel could get major sales if it was done right, so all puzzle and strategy fans should check this one out but if you’re looking for visual flair…look elsewhere.